wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-teams-phone-system/includes/3-determine-licensing-requirements.md

 | Phone System| Phone System is a hosted telephone service that gives you call control and Private Branch Exchange (PBX) capabilities, with options for connecting to the Public Switched Telephone Network (PSTN).
 Phone System features include cloud voicemail, caller ID, call park, call forwarding, auto attendants, call queues, call transfer, caller ID, and more.| ✓| ✓|
 | Calling Plans| If you want users to be able to call phone numbers outside your organization, get a Calling Plan.
 There are Domestic Calling Plans, Domestic, and International Calling Plans.| ✓| ✓|

 > [!NOTE]
-> Note: Phone System licenses provide the eligibility to use the Microsoft Teams voice features only!
+> Phone System licenses provide the eligibility to use the Microsoft Teams voice features only!
 To perform calls into the PSTN, a calling plan or Direct Routing is always required in addition.

 ### Small Business